 Welcome to Lindsay Kolasa’s site ~

-Due to my own health crisis that began in 2001, my path has been a long and winding one…of healing, break-throughs, insights, and awareness around trauma & recovery, the microbiome, trans-generational trauma, biodiversity, and tending the fractures in various forms of modern relationships.
+Due to my own health crisis that began in 2001, my path has been a long and winding one…of healing, break-throughs, and insights regarding trauma & recovery, the microbiome, trans-generational trauma, biodiversity, and tending the fractures in various forms of modern relationships.
 This journey has taken me to places such as the mountains of Western North Carolina, to the Pontic Steppe of Ukraine, to the coastlands of California, and to the red clay hills of Eastern Mississippi.

 Feel free to explore the tabs to see upcoming workshops & retreats, to learn about my consultations, and to read blog posts on herbalism, whole foods recipes, and other gems.

 Here are links to some of my most viewed blog posts:

 A Survivor’s Guide to the Essential Oil Craze